Toggy-Smith/Strategy-Behavioural-Design-Pattern-Demo/README.md

 This is a program which uses the strategy pattern to change between a spaceship's different firing modes.
 You can change between the firing modes using the number keys 1 to 5 (not on the numpad).

+## How can I run this program?

+At the top of this page, there will be a series of tabs.
+Below that is another series of tabs which should list commits, branches, packages, releases, etc. Click on the release tab and then click on the .exe file there to download the demo.

 ## How was this program written?

 This program was written in the C++ language and uses the Simple Fast Multimedia Library (SFML) to draw graphics.